Start page

 The map contains the names of settlements that can be interpreted using Old English, as well as the historical city of Summerkent at the proposed place where it is located the fortress at Samosdelka in the Volga delta.
 The current interpretation of the names given on the map is at Google My Maps.

-Among names of clearly non-Semitic origin in the letter, the name סורטה (swrth) has particular interest.
+Among names of clearly non-Semitic origin in the letter, the name סורטה (swrth) has a particular interest.
 M. Erdal, considering this word a nickname, suggested reading it as Gmc swartä "black, dark" (ERDAL MARCEL.
 2007: 101).
 It has the match swrart "black, dark, gloomy" in Old English.
 The rest of the non-Semitic names should be interpreted using one language, and the use of different ones can give several decoding options and the choice of the correct one will be subjective.
 For example, the name GWSTT' can be correlated with the Slavic name Gostata, and no one allegedly disputes this (ZUCKERMAN СONSTANTIN.
 2018, 663), but it can also mean "jolly goose" (OE. gōs "goose" and tāt "jolly").
-The choice of the option in favor of the Anglo-Saxons is preferable, because other names can also be interpreted using Old English:
+The choice of the option in favor of the Anglo-Saxons is preferable because other names can also be interpreted using Old English:

 KYBR – OE. ceafor "beetle".